JJJYmmm/pi0.cpp/README.md

 > project will become actually useful.
 A small wish.

-`vla.cpp` is a C++ VLA runtime for π0-style GGUF inference, built on top of `llama.cpp` / `ggml`.
+`vla.cpp` is a C++ VLA runtime for π0-style GGUF inference, built on top of [llama.cpp(ggml)](https://github.com/ggml-org/llama.cpp).
 The v1 scope currently focuses on π0-style models and includes GGUF conversion , a π0 CLI, and focused runtime tests.

 I may add more classic / representative VLA models, such as π0.5 and OpenVLA, in the future, _or maybe not_.